wolf-of-nostrand/ml_stock_prediction/README.md

 ## Machine Learning Process

-Simple supervised marchine learning stock market prediction: <br>
+Simple supervised machine learning stock market prediction: <br>
 will be using the following techniques <br>
 <ul>
   <li> linear regression: to predict the future stock price